-Community Care has been awarded three-year Full Accreditation – the highest possible level – from the National Committee for Quality Assurance (NCQA) for Managed Behavioral Healthcare Organization and Patient Oriented Disease Management Programs for Schizophrenia and Major Depression.
+Community Care has been awarded three-year Full Accreditation – the highest possible level – from the National Committee for Quality Assurance (NCQA) for Managed Behavioral Healthcare Organization.
 NCQA Accreditation is a voluntary review process.

 NCQA is an independent, non-profit organization that assesses and reports on the quality of the nation’s managed care plans.
 NCQA Accreditation is nationally recognized as a seal of approval.

 “We are an organization that is committed to continuous quality improvement and I believe that has been validated by the NCQA accreditation,” said James Gavin, president and CEO of Community Care Behavioral Health Organization.
 “The fact that each of our employees, and providers, as well as our management team, contributed to the accreditation process in some way, makes us even more proud of this achievement,” Gavin said.

 The NCQA Accreditation survey process includes on- and off-site evaluations of over 60 standards conducted by a team of physicians and managed care experts.
 A committee of physicians analyzes the team’s finding and assigns an accreditation level based on the performance level of the plan being evaluated to NCQA’s standards.
 NCQA MBHO Accreditation standards are purposely set high to encourage MBHOs to continuously enhance their quality.